Regional Early Action Planning Grants

 ABAG is currently developing a new regional housing technical assistance program with the support of new state funding disbursed by the State Department of Housing and Community Development (HCD).
 The program’s goal is to assist local jurisdictions in adopting compliant Housing Elements, ensuring that Bay Area jurisdictions remain competitive for various state funding programs to increase housing opportunities.
 The process to develop the technical assistance began with a listening session at the ABAG Special General Assembly and has included input from local planning staff in all nine Bay Area counties on program design.

-- Collaborative and Cohort Based Approach
+- Collaborative and cohort-focused approach

-- Regional Consultant Bench
+- Regional consultant bench

 On July 16, 2020, the ABAG Executive Board selected Baird + Driskell Community Planning as the program’s Principal Consultant.
 These new technical assistance resources are expected to roll out later in 2020 to Bay Area cities, towns and counties.